The latest update for this article is written by Lindsay Podolak.

 Black rails are often found in tidal marshes on the coast, or grassy marshes inland.
 The bird is no larger than a common sparrow, so it favors very shallow water or damp soil.
 The black rail nests in the high ground of coastal marshes, because they are less likely to flood.
 Unfortunately, these are ideal locations for developers in coastal areas.
 This has led to significant habitat loss and degradation of breeding areas for the birds.

 Local residents can help the black rail survive without even leaving their property.
-“On a more local level, those who make their backyards more hospitable to whatever wildlife is in the area can make a huge difference,” said Morano.
+“On a more local level, those who make their backyards more hospitable to whatever wildlife is in the area can make a huge difference,” says Morano.

 With just some small yard adjustments, we can easily accommodate endangered species.
 “Consider what type of landscaping you’re using.
 Is it something that is natural to the area?
 Is it something that the birds that live around your house might normally nest in?
 Does it have buds that they would normally eat?”
 Moran continued.